thanujalk/wso2-registry-client/README.md

 ## Run Binary
 * Download this [zip](http://sdsd) file and extract it.
-* Go to wso2-registry-client-binery folder/resources and open client.properties file.
-Update file with approopriate values.
-(If you don't have any paths to escape comment "ESCAPE.PATHS" line)
+* Go to wso2-registry-client-binary folder/resources and open client.properties file.
+Update file with approopriate
+values.
+(If you don't have any paths to escape, comment "ESCAPE.PATHS" line)
 ```properties
 #G-REG Server Host Name
 GREG.URL = https://localhost:9443/services/